Optimal General Matchings: Structure and properties of a basic canonical path

-Then, the existence in the graph of any of the listed below implies the existence of a canonical path $\T$ w.r.t. $M$ such that $w(\T) > w(\Q)$: \begin{enumerate} \item $\S$ such that there exists a path $\P(c,d)$ contained in $\Q$ that does not go through any endpoint of $\Q$; \item $\Q$ has two odd end-points $a$ and $b$ and $\S$ either contains a path $\P(a,b)$ or $\Q$ contains a path $\P(c,d)$ that contains a path $\P(a,b)$
+Then, the existence in the graph of any of the listed below implies the existence of a canonical path $\T$ w.r.t. $M$ such that $w(\T) > w(\Q)$: \begin{enumerate} \item $\S$ does not go through any odd endpoint of $\Q$ and there exists a path with endpoints $c$ and $d$ contained in $\Q$ that does not go through any endpoint of $\Q$; \item $\Q$ has two odd endpoints $a$ and $b$ and $\S$ either goes through $a$ and $b$ or $\Q$ contains a path with endpoints $c$ and $d$ that goes through $a$ and $b$.

 \end{enumerate} \end{lemma}